Speaker embeddings by modeling channel-wise correlations: Experiments

 \subsection{VoxCeleb 1 \& 2 datasets}

-We evaluate the systems on the three VoxCeleb test sets, namely the original VoxCeleb 1 \emph{test} set (composed of only 40 speakers) \cite{Nagrani17} and the (much larger) \emph{Extended} and \emph{Hard} sets defined in \cite{nagrani2020voxceleb}.
+We evaluate the systems on the three VoxCeleb test sets, namely the original VoxCeleb 1 \emph{test} set (composed of only 40 speakers) \cite{Nagrani17} and the (much larger and representative) \emph{Extended} and \emph{Hard} sets \cite{nagrani2020voxceleb}.
 As training set, we use a subset of the VoxCeleb 2 \emph{development} set which we augmented with babble, noise, reverberation, and music using Kaldi~\cite{povey2011kaldi,snyder2018x}.
-The training set then contains 5750 speakers and approximately 4.9M utterances including the augmented versions.
-As a \emph{held-out} set used to control the training, we used 455 utterances including augmentations which are not part of the training set, from 90 speakers that are part of the training set.
+The training set contains 5750 speakers and approximately 4.9M utterances including the augmented versions.
+As a \emph{held-out} set we used 455 utterances (plus augmentations) from 90 training speakers.